Does Drinking Affect Your Period? Experts Have The Answers You’re Looking For

 2. It Can Make The Pain Last Longer

-I wouldn't wish prolonged cramps on even my worst enemy, and I certainly wouldn't indulge in a night of liquid coverage just to wake up with sh*tty cramps the next day.
+I wouldn't wish prolonged cramps on even my worst enemy, so I probably wouldn't drink a lot during a night out if I knew it would cause me to wake up with extra-sh*tty cramps the next day.

 3. It Makes PMS A Living Hell

-Other than the awful cramps, other symptoms that might get worse after a night of drinking include breast tenderness, headaches, and mood fluctuations.
+Other than the awful cramps, other symptoms that might get worse after a night of drinking include breast tenderness, headaches, and mood fluctuations, according to alcohol education website Vinepair.

 4. It Lowers Magnesium Levels

-This is because alcohol increases estrogen levels, making you more emotional about things that would otherwise be insignificant.
+This is because alcohol can increase estrogen levels, making you more emotional about things that might otherwise not be as big of a deal.